pubkey/rxdb/docs-src/replication-graphql.md

 ### RxDB Client

 #### Import the plugin
-The graphql-replication is not part of the default-build.
-You have to add the plugin before you can use it.
+The graphql-replication is not part of the default-build of RxDB.
+You have to import the plugin before you can use it.

 ```js
 // es6-import